rrandom/dendrite/design/concepts.md

 1. **Single Source of Truth**: The local filesystem is the authoritative state.
 2. **Derived State**: The memory index is a derived snapshot that can be rebuilt at any time.
 3. **Overlay Priority**: When a document is open in an editor, the memory buffer (LSP Overlay) has higher priority than the disk content.
-4. **Change Detection**: Using content digests, the Engine minimizes re-indexing work, only updating the graph when meaningful changes occur.
+4. **Change Detection**: Using a **two-tier invalidation** strategy (Metadata match + Content Digest match), the Engine minimizes re-indexing work, only updating the graph when meaningful changes occur.
+5. **Cold Startup**: A **persistent binary cache** accelerates the recovery of the derived state from the source of truth, skipping file reads and parsing for unchanged notes.